tkunstek/serverless-authentication-boilerplate/README.md

 * windows live [serverless-authentication-microsoft](https://www.npmjs.com/package/serverless-authentication-microsoft)
 * more to come

-If the oauth provider that you need is not listed, you can make a [custom provider](custom-provider) or create a provider package for others to use also, here is a example repository that can be used as a starting point https://github.com/laardee/serverless-authentication-provider.
-When you implement a new fancy provider, create an issue or a pull request and I'll add it to the Provider Package listing.
+If the oauth provider that you need is not listed, you can make a [custom provider](custom-provider) or create a provider package for others to use.
+Here is an example repository that can be used as a starting point https://github.com/laardee/serverless-authentication-provider.
+When you implement a new fancy provider, create an issue or a pull request and it will be added to the Provider Packages listing.

 ## <a id="custom-provider"></a>Custom Provider